 When and how do I get a copy of my recording?

 It takes about 4-6 weeks to process StoryCorps recordings.
 Once your recording is processed, you’ll receive an email from StoryCorps with a link to a digital copy of it.

 No, participation is free of charge.

-StoryCorps' One Small Step Radio Station Hubs program is made possible by the Center for Public Broadcasting
+StoryCorps' One Small Step Radio Station Hubs program is made possible by the Corporation for Public Broadcasting

 Since 2003, the non-profit public service organization StoryCorps has perfected a method for helping people feel more connected and less alone, for increasing hope and reminding us of the inherent worth of every life and every story.